yoosamui/docklight/README.md

-You can start docklight after your linux login.
+You should start docklight after your linux login.
 Create the folowing desktop file:

 ```bash